What Is an Inherited IRA?

 Tax rules for an inherited IRA can be complicated.
 Consider contacting a financial advisor, certified public accountant or lawyer if you need help.

-Inherited IRA Rules for Spouses
+Rules for Spouses

 Most non-spouse beneficiaries are required to deplete an inherited IRA within 10 years of the account holder’s death.